 Meet the composers of ComposerCraft:

 I co-write and teach graduate and undergraduate music theory courses for Rutgers Arts Online.
-I teach music theory at Lucy Moses School and have taught it at Manhattan and Wagner Colleges.
+I have taught music theory at Lucy Moses School and Manhattan and Wagner Colleges.

 ONLINE or IN-PERSON COMPOSITION LESSONS

 All experience levels welcome!
 Lessons conducted in English or French.

 Experience Teaching Composition & Theory

 How Lessons Work

 I am very versatile: I will approach your work where you are, helping you to achieve and define your creative goals.
 I have taught pop singers who want to write like Taylor Swift, and classical composers who want to write like Morton Feldman.